August, and summer in particular,

-is the perfect time to dream about travel – remembering the places you have been and destinations you wish to visit.
-The hustle and bustle, the traditions and the time to dream.
-Or imagine the journey you wish to begin as a new year draws ever closer.
+is the perfect time to dream about travel – remembering the summer places you have been and the destinations you wish to visit.
+Or imagine the journey you wish to begin as September, draw closer.
 This month, Lonely Planet and Second Story Press allowed me to follow other people as they explored the world and learned the true art of travel.

 Outside of Ordinary, Women’s Travel Stories

 According to the introduction, Outside of Ordinary, Women’s Travel Stories ($19.95, Second Story Press) encourages readers “to imagine the excitement of travel, with its endless possibilities for change and self-renewal…”

 In Bocca Della Verita, Sharon Butala writes something similar in her piece about her trip to Italy: